 A hacking cough and trouble breathing are signs that your lungs aren’t working as well as they should be.
-Depending on your family history and lifestyle choices, this may be caused by chronic obstructive pulmonary disease (COPD).
+These are signs of chronic obstructive pulmonary disease (COPD).

-COPD isn’t one, but several related lung diseases.
+COPD is a group of related lung diseases.
 The two most common are emphysema and chronic bronchitis.
 Emphysema is damage to the air sacs in the lungs.
 Chronic bronchitis is swelling and extra mucus in the airways

 About 30 million Americans have COPD, and most have both emphysema and chronic bronchitis.